WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 let f = ((a, b) => a + b) //and assigned
 ```

-In the case of a single parameter, parentheses can also be omitted
+In the case of a single parameter, parentheses can also be omitted:

 ```javascript
 a => a + 1 //the increment function